codepoet80/metube-php-servicewrapper/README.md

 ### List

 Once the video request has been added to MeTube, you will need to poll for the appearance of the processed file.
 MeTube does not issue a ticket, or maintain state for requests, but it does process requests in order.
-Assuming there aren't simultaneous (or close-to-simultaneous) client requests, your client can assume that the next file to appear in the list is the file for your most recent *Add* request.
+Assuming there aren't simultaneous (or close-to-simultaneous) client requests, your client can assume that the next file to appear in the list is the file for your most recent **Add** call.

 Another caveat is that only new files are new -- if you send the same request again, you will not get a new file as a result.
 For that reason, maintaining the correct cleanup schedule (as set in cron, above) is important.
 Too aggressive, and you might delete a file you're using.
 Not aggressive enough, and you may deny service to a client.
 Mitigations were added in the webOS client to handle repeated requests within the clean-up schedule.